aumetra/tranquility/README.md

 Tranquility currently supports two custom memory allocators

+Use them by compiling the server with one of the following feature flags:

 * `jemallocator`: Use `jemalloc` as the memory allocator
 * `mimalloc`: Use `mimalloc` as the memory allocator